leodube/DigitalGarden/📕 Reading/Scientific Papers/Physical Exertion and Working Efficiency of Reforestation Workers.md

 >Are there potential implications to calculating the pace using a 3 minute sample rather than taking the number of trees planted in the day?

 - **Heart rate per work pace** was calculated by dividing working HR for each subject by the work pace they exhibited at that time point in the work day.
+- **Efficiency** was defined as the quotient of HR divided by the working pace, with a lower quotient indicating a higher efficiency.

+>[!warning]
+>Both **heart rate per work pace** and **efficiency** are calculated based on the 3 minute samples rather than over the course of the entire day.

+- In order to calculate the proportion of the total working day that was spent at the working HR (rather than on breaks), a graph of HR vs. working time was generated for each subject and then visually analyzed to assess the data points that corresponded with working times and resting times.
+Break periods were defined by a drop in HR below the average working HR for that individual that extended into several minutes of time.